markStart00/project/README.md

 Agile + Fast Feedback + transparent <br>
 1Team <br>

+"If you want to go fast, go alone, if you want to go far, go together”

 ## 1) 6 Day Discovery
 + Learn from users ( onboarding overviews - Ask Questions ).
 + Technical Landscape